surniaulula/wpsso/readme.txt

 = 4.27.2 =

 (2019/04/09) Improved the settings page and SSO metabox CSS for mobile devices.
 Fix to prevent WordPress from moving notices out of the toolbar on WooCommerce product pages.

-= 4.27.1 =

-(2019/04/06) Fixed 'wp-editor' and 'wp-edit-post' block editor dependencies for the 'block-editor-admin.js' script.
-Added new WpssoSchema methods for the WPSSO JSON Pro add-on.